 Statistics show there are about 290.8 million registered vehicles in the United States.
 This figure means there were about 868 vehicles per 1,000 people.
 Still, there are people who don’t own a vehicle for a variety of reasons, and occasionally borrow a friend’s car if needed.
 People who drive vehicles they don’t own may need to get non-owner insurance quotes if they have a poor driving record that leads to a license suspension.
 This blog post discusses non-owner SR-22 insurance in detail.

-What is Non-Owner SR-22 Insurance, and When to Get It?
+What is Non-Owner SR-22 Insurance and When Do I Need It?

 Non-owner SR-22 insurance has the same purpose as SR-22 auto insurance: The state requires them when a person wants to reinstate their suspended license.
 There are a couple of differences, however.

 Non-owner SR-22 insurance is for licensed drivers without a car, so it does not insure a vehicle.
 Non-owner insurance coverage also has limitations and exclusions that SR-22 auto insurance does not.
 Non-owner SR-22 insurance covers only the policyholder when they operate a borrowed car.
 It is secondary insurance coverage, meaning it only pays claims that exceed a vehicle owner’s primary auto insurance coverage.